 The minimum you must know

+There is clearly peace between the Koreas.
 After five years of closed borders and disunity between North and South Korea, the Supreme Leader of North Korea Kim Jong Un announced the opening of the border for inter-Korea tourism and family reunions.
-This was in response to a very important and successful speech given in August 2024 by South Korean President Yoon Suk Yeol on peace and reunification with North Korea.
+This was in response to a very important and successful speech given in August 2024 by former South Korean President Yoon Suk Yeol on peace and reunification with North Korea.
 The improving Korean relations developed at a time of global tension in the news, because of tough events Ukraine, Israel and the United States of America, and is a good a sign that the South and North Korean leaders are setting a phenomenal example to other countries that this writer hopes will soon follow their lead.
 The North and South Korean leaders deserve tremendous credit for their extraordinary leadership on peace.

 There was a time in the not too distant past when the Democratic People's Republic of Korea (North Korea) and Republic of Korea (South Korea) tried this before, and set a similarly incredible example with diplomacy for peace.
 The Supreme Leader of North Korea and then President of South Korea heroically de-escalated military tension in 2017, when there was the possibility of nuclear confrontation.
 Then President Trump was important to the de-escalation.
 He and Supreme leader Kim Jong Un did something amazing at the time, and gradually improved relations, first by sending “love letters” to one another (perhaps as way to surface “love” helpfully in the news, before it was popular for news presenters to pattern similarly), and then by meeting in person on the militarized border of North and South Korea, so that both leaders could symbolically visit the two Koreas together.
 That was the first time an American president visited the north in nearly a century.
 That was an extraordinary time for peace.
 The Supreme Leader Kim Jong Un and then President Trump avoided nuclear conflict by doing more to get the concepts of “peace” and “love” into the news than almost any other leaders before that time.
 (This was soon followed by four Abraham Accords, which achieved the same thing rhetorically when Israel made interfaith-peace with four Arab states.)
 There have been much more optimistic relations between North and South Korea ever since.
 President Trump and the Supreme Leader of North Korea deserve tremendous credit for the effort for peace.
 Also, the Presidents of South Korea and Supreme Leader of North Korea were nominated to share a Nobel Peace Prize at that time, which this writer still believes the two leaders deserve.